zd2horton/secondtest/_posts/2024-08-05-ESDProjects.md

 bannerimage: "/zd2hortontest.github.io/assets/img/UniProjects.png"
 ---
 <p style="text-align: center;">
-ESD, or "Entertainment Software Development", involved developing many C++ projects in the proprietary ASGE engine.
-The engine was very flexible, and allowed for initial C++ experience alongside the creation of basic games such as these to more complex ordeals such as online card games (shown in Play and Games).<br><br>
+ESD (Entertainment Software Development) involved developing many C++ projects in the proprietary ASGE engine.
+The engine was very flexible, allowing for initial C++ development experience to create basic games such as these or more complex ordeals such as online card games (shown in "Play and Games").<br><br>

-Both Space Invaders and "Siege Attack" (an Angry Birds-esque game) were good examples of the engine in this module, both also providing uses for calculated curves in their physics!
-Unique to Siege Attack was its method of importing levels, done through loading text files detailing each block's data. </p>
+Both Space Invaders and "Siege Attack" (an Angry Birds-esque game) were good examples of ASGE in this module, providing uses for calculated curves in their physics!
+Unique to Siege Attack was its method of importing levels, done through loading text files detailing each block's data for the level. </p>

 ```cpp
 		if (text_file.is_open())